 Commission is usually based on a percentage of the product sale price or a fixed amount for each sale, but may also sometimes be based on a per-click basis.
 Though high commission rates from advertisers may be tempting, it's important for publishers to ensure the product offered is a good fit and relevant to their audience.

 Industry will also greatly affect commission rates.
-For example, digital products such as music and movies and electronics have relatively low commission rates, whilst as financial products and the health industry offer relatively high commission rates.
+For example, digital products such as music, movies and electronics have relatively low commission rates, whilst financial products and the health industry offer relatively high commission rates.

 Below are examples of the different commission structures:

 - Cost per Accepted Lead/Acquisition - This is common in short-term loan affiliate programs.
 This is where a customer has been sold or provisionally been accepted.
-You can read more about Leadtree Global’s financial services affiliate network here.
+You can read more about Leadtree Global’s financial services affiliate network on our How It Works page.
 With other networks a cost per accepted lead will be triggered by a sale of a product or service.

-- Cost per Click - This is associated mainly with Google adwords but does extend to affiliate marketing.
-It is exactly as it says, affiliates are paid every time a consumer clicks on a unique click.
+- Cost per Click - This is associated mainly with Google Adwords but does extend to affiliate marketing.
+It works exactly as the name suggests - affiliates are paid every time a consumer make a unique click.
 This is not as common as it once was due to fraudulent activity with this commission type.

 - Cost per Lead - Commission will be paid for every lead that is generated.
 What classes as a lead can vary with networks and advertisers.
 This could be filling out and submitting a form or allowing your details to be passed to the advertiser for a follow up.